Fine Art (Photography)

 Exchange potential is global.
 Opportunities have been established in partnership with, amongst others, Hauser and Wirth, CAL Arts, Xian Academy of Fine Arts and the Freelands Foundation.

-When permitted, Bath School of Art offers field trips throughout the academic year.
+When permitted, Bath School of Art, Film and Media offers field trips throughout the academic year.